M3LNYK/JapDic/README.md

 Simple algo desc:
 1. Create list of terms
-2. Retrive new terms - turns out you can export words from web page without scraping
+2. Retrive new terms - turns out you can export words from web page without scraping - use comma separation
 3. Check if terms in the list
 4. Add to list new terms
 5. Extract as table new terms